We maximize patient recoveries

 Brain Haemorrhage

-Co-founder Edward Schiettecatte speaking at TEDx
+Founder and CEO Edward Schiettecatte speaking at TEDx

 Prof. Dr. Steven Laureys